al1z4deh/webshell_client/README.md

 ## 👨‍💻 Sometimes we face challenges while typing commands in WebShell.
 It can feel tedious to spend so much time typing in the terminal.
 That's why I've created a client for it! 💻

+# Here's where we upload our webshell for testing. 🕵️‍♀️

 ![image](https://user-images.githubusercontent.com/90620429/227739888-6f807134-86a1-4760-accd-4ae32dbaf9c2.png)